Fainting Facts: Understanding the Causes, Symptoms and Treatments

 Anyone who’s ever fainted knows how alarming it can be to suddenly pass out.
 Luckily, fainting – the medical term for which is syncope – is nearly always harmless, though some people are more prone to it than others.

 Fainting is a brief loss of consciousness followed by a quick recovery.
 It’s difficult to put a precise figure on how many people have been affected by fainting, as most don’t get any medical help for it if it happens just the once or very occasionally.
-However, according to Patient it’s common at all ages and affects up to four in 10 people at least once in their lives.
+However, it’s common at all ages and affects up to four in 10 people at least once in their lives (i).

 What happens when you faint?